Created by Sara Gran

 Twentyish private eye CLAIRE DeWITT is, well, different.

-Imagine the squeaky clean Nancy Drew all grown up and adult, complete with raging hormones, nasty habits and everything else, turned professional investigator -- and relying on a lot more than good girl pluck, kiddie pulp coincidence and her Wonder Bread chums to crack a case.
+Imagine the squeaky clean Nancy Drew all grown up and adult and totally alive, complete with raging hormones and all sorts of nasty habits, turned professional investigator -- and relying on a lot more than good girl pluck, kiddie pulp coincidence, a wealthy daddy and her Wonder Bread chums to crack a case.

 Besides her own natural instincts, Claire relies on dreams, omens, her troubled past, I-Ching readings, assorted substances (controlled and otherwise) and the teaching of a legendary book, Detecion, written by an enigmatic French detective/philosopher, Jacques Silete -- anything and everything to get the job done.